Reichskonkordat: Assessment

-Anthony Rhodes regarded Hitler's desire for a concordat with the Vatican as being driven principally by the prestige and respectability it brought to his regime abroad whilst at the same time eliminating the opposition of the Centre Party.
+Anthony Rhodes regarded Hitler's desire for a concordat with the Vatican as being driven principally by the prestige and respectability it brought to his regime abroad, while at the same time eliminating the opposition of the Centre Party.
 Rhodes took the view that if the survival of Catholic education and youth organisations was taken to be the principal aim of papal diplomacy during this period then the signing of the concordat to prevent greater evils was justified.
-Many of the Centre Party deputies were priests who had not been afraid to raise their voices in the past and would almost certainly have voted against Hitler's assumption of dictatorial powers.
-The voluntary dissolution of the Centre Party removed that obstacle and Hitler now had absolute power and brought respectability to the state: "Within six months of its birth, the Third Reich had been given full approval by the highest spiritual power on earth".
+Many of the Centre Party deputies were priests who had not been afraid to raise their voices and would almost certainly have voted against Hitler's assumption of dictatorial powers.
+The voluntary dissolution of the Centre Party removed that obstacle and Hitler had absolute power and brought respectability to the state: "Within six months of its birth, the Third Reich had been given full approval by the highest spiritual power on earth".
 Ian Kershaw considered the role of the Centre Party in Hitler's removal of almost all constitutional restraints as "particularly ignominious."

 John Cornwell views Cardinal Pacelli as being an example of a "fellow traveller" of the Nazis who, through the concordat, was willing to accept the generosity of Hitler in the educational sphere (more schools, teachers and student slots), so long as the Church withdrew from the social and political sphere, at the same time as Jews were being dismissed from universities and Jewish student slots were being reduced.
 He argues that the Catholic Centre Party vote was decisive in the adoption of dictatorial powers by Hitler and that the party's subsequent dissolution was at Pacelli's prompting.
-Michael Phayer is of the opinion that the concordat conditioned German bishops to avoid speaking out against anything that was not strictly related to church matters, leading to a muted response to the attacks on Mosaic Jews.
+Michael Phayer is of the opinion that a muted response to the attacks on Mosaic Jews was due to the concordat conditioned German bishops to avoid speaking out against anything that was not strictly related to church matters.
 Carlo Falconi described the concordat as "The Devil's Pact with Hitler".
 Albert Einstein in private conversation relating to the concordat said "Since when can one make a pact with Christ and Satan at the same time?"
-Daniel Goldhagen recalled how Hitler had said: "To attain our aim we should stop at nothing even if we must join forces with the devil," and that, in Goldhagen's view, is what Hitler did in agreeing the concordat with the church.
-Gordon Zahn felt that though the signing of the concordat was distasteful for Cardinal Pacelli it had spared the church in Germany from greater hardship and persecution.
+Daniel Goldhagen recalled how Hitler had said: "To attain our aim we should stop at nothing even if we must join forces with the devil", and that, in Goldhagen's view, is what Hitler did in agreeing the concordat with the church.
+Gordon Zahn felt that though the signing of the concordat was distasteful for Cardinal Pacelli, it had spared the church in Germany greater hardship and persecution.